MobileProto16/Mobile-Proto-16/final/sprint_review_rubric.md

 ## Communication (10 points)
 The presentation was structured well and the ideas were clearly presented.
 A feedback form link was included at the beginning of the presentation.
-The presentation was within 10 minutes.